Now, treatment, all depends. I mean, this

 with the decreased pH.
 This means it’s

-more of a chronic nature.
+more of an acute nature.
 You wanna be careful

 with that carbon dioxide being elevated.
 Not